Types of Wedding Ceremonies Explained

 Religious Ceremonies

-A religious wedding ceremony is characterized by rituals and readings that reflect the sacred beliefs and practices of a religion, symbolizing a union under God and holding profound spiritual significance for the couple.
+A religious wedding ceremony is characterised by rituals and readings that reflect the sacred beliefs and practices of a religion, symbolising a union under God and holding profound spiritual significance for the couple.

 These ceremonies typically take place in a house of worship, such as a church, synagogue, mosque, or temple, and are presided over by a religious leader like a priest, rabbi, imam, or minister.